ssamot/ssamot.github.io/content/posts/nlp.md

 description = "...are just promising"
 +++

 I really don't get all that hype around large language models.
-I can understand their uses in NLP (and their superb transfer learning powers), but people are treating them like the and-goal of AI.
-I might be biased but they don't look that smart to me -- I've tried he one here: https://6b.eleuther.ai/.
-You get different results based on what parameters you use, but with:
+I can understand their uses in NLP (and their superb transfer learning powers), but people are treating them like the end-goal of AI.
+I might be biased, but they don't look that smart to me -- I've tried he one here: https://6b.eleuther.ai/.
+You get different results based on what parameters you use, but:

 Model with top-p = 1.0, temperature = 0 (i.e. choose best -- I guess that's what it means -- you get really bizarre results with the default website parameters)